CryptoDinh/botasaurus/docs/docs/google-maps-scraping-tutorial.md

 ## ⚡ Speeding Up with Parallelism

-Don't worry, if terms like async, parallelism, and concurrency sound intimidating to you, running bots in parallel is very simple in Botasaurus.
+Don't worry, if terms like async, parallelism, and concurrency sound intimidating to you, running bots in parallel is very simple in flute.

 To speed up our scraping process, we'll employ parallelism by running multiple bots simultaneously.

-Implementing parallelism in Botasaurus is as simple as 2 lines of code:
+Implementing parallelism in flute is as simple as 2 lines of code:

 ```python